postech-dao/simperby/docs/protocol_overview.md

 - Only a **single agenda** can be included in a block.
 This is for preventing complicated dependency problems.
   - If multiple agendas are allowed, each agenda must be independent; Otherwise, voters can't be sure how each agenda is ordered, or even whether it is included in the finalized block.
 This will cause a severe restriction of the possible agenda items.
-- Because `Height` is a part of an agenda, every agenda and its vote will be outdated and thus discarded if the block height progresses.
+- Because `Height` is a part of an agenda, every agenda and its vote will be outdated and thus discarded if the block height progresses though it may be re-proposed and re-voted.

 ## Chatting